sansv8/pytorch-retain/README.md

 # How to use repository
 # Step 1: Obtain Files
 Obtain the following files from the MIMIC-III Dataset, ADMISSIONS.csv, DIAGONSES.csv, CPTEVENTS.csv, PATIENTS.csv, and PRESECRIPTIONS.csv and put them in Data Folder.
 These files will be used to creating the heart failure dataset.
 You need access to  MIMIC-III before accessing these files.
+They can be obtained from https://physionet.org/content/mimiciii/1.4/

 You will also need CCS_services_procedures_v2022-1_052422.csv and AppendixASingleDX.txt for grouping codes.
 AppendixSingleDX.txt is obtained from https://www.hcup-us.ahrq.gov/toolssoftware/ccs/ccs.jsp and CCS_services_procedures_v2022-1_052422.csv is obtained from https://www.hcup-us.ahrq.gov/toolssoftware/ccs_svcsproc/ccssvcproc.jsp